hsnlab/escape/escape/doc/source/index.rst

   These parameters can be changed conveniently in the global config under the config entry of *VNFStarter Adapter* .

-An another solution is to define a system user for the netconfd.
+Another solution is to define a system user for the netconfd.
 To create a user (advisable to use `mininet` as in the Mininet-based VM) use the following commands:

 .. code-block:: bash